simonesilvestroni/m2m-website/_pages/links.md

 tldr: false
 permalink: '/links/'
 ---
-The following are websites (in alphabetical order) that I consistently read within a curated platform with zero algorithm.
+The following are websites (in alphabetical order) that I consistently read within a curated platform with zero algorithm, namely RSS.
 Or, said in a direct way:

 > Pages like this one are how website operators used to promote other websites they like before Google and the SEO industry ruined the World Wide Web.<cite>[Matthew Graybosch](https://starbreaker.org/links/)</cite>